-If you do not enclose the phrase with quotation marks, the system will find items that contain the individual words in the phrase, regardless of whether these words are located next to each other in the order specified.
+If you do not enclose the phrase with quotation marks, the system finds items that contain the individual words in the phrase, regardless of whether these words are located next to each other in the order specified.

 If a comma is used to separate words in a list, the comma must be followed by a space.
-Otherwise, the system will consider the comma to be part of the word and return fewer results than expected.
+Otherwise, the system considers the comma to be part of the word and returns fewer results than expected.